Sharkboy-j/Kebler/README.md

 Copyright (c)2019 by JeremiSharkboy

-Kebler is free opensource software; you can redistribute it and/or modify it under the terms of the MIT License;
+Kebler is free opensource software;

 KeblerI is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the MIT License for more details.